 The Macmillan website also has information if you are self-employed, an employer, run a small business or if you are a carer.

 If you are an employer, you're likely to face managing employees affected by cancer in the workplace.
 Managers and colleagues might need supporting too.
-The essential work and cancer toolkit provides a range of expert training, consultancy options, and resources to help you, including an e-newsletter, and free work and cancer toolkit.
+Macmillan at Work provides a range of expert training, consultancy options, and resources to help you, including an e-newsletter, and free work and cancer toolkit.

 To see what else Macmillan's cancer information team has been blogging about, please visit our blog home page!
 You can subscribe to receive our blogs by email or RSS too.